Skip to main content

 Chatbot File Upload Demo

 Web Search lets a chatbot use online sources while answering.
 When enabled, the chatbot input shows a web/search toggle on the frontend.
-If the frontend toggle is off, the chatbot answers without web search even when the tool is enabled in the admin.
-Web Search is available for OpenAI, Google, Claude, and OpenRouter models that support web search.
+If the frontend toggle is off, the chatbot answers without web search even when the capability is enabled in the admin.
+Web Search is available for OpenAI, Google, Anthropic, OpenRouter, and xAI models that support web search.

-Web search has two controls: the admin tool setting enables the feature, and the frontend toggle decides whether a specific visitor message uses it.
+Web search has two controls: the admin capability setting enables the feature, and the frontend toggle decides whether a specific visitor message uses it.

 To enable web search: